Setup: Labs

 Outgoing email

-Only masked fields and files are sent.
-To unmask data, email recipients need to go to SWSD.
+Service Desk sends only masked fields and files.
+To unmask data, email recipients need to go to Service Desk.

 User input text

-All PII/PCI text input by a user is masked.
+Service Desk masks all PII/PCI text input provided by a user.
 Only authorized users can unmask data.

 Custom fields

-After the data masking feature is enabled, each custom field you want protected must be configured.
-When properly configured, SWSD treats all data in the custom field as sensitive.
+After enabling the data masking feature, you must configure each custom field you want protected.
+When properly configured, Service Desk treats all data in the custom field as sensitive.
 It is protected so that only authorized users can unmask the data.

 Data masking for custom fields supports two custom field types: Text and Text Area.